 PILOT RATING CONSIDERATIONS

-The Phoenix is both a Light Sport Aircraft, and it is a glider.
+Each Phoenix is inspected and certified by an FAA Designated Airworthiness Representative (DAR), and carries an airworthiness certificate that states: Light Sport Glider.
 Consequently, it can be flown by a private airplane rated pilot, a sport pilot, or a glider pilot.
 How can that be?
-Well, a private rated airplane pilot can utilize his sport privileges to fly light sport aircraft.
-When this happens with a current medical certificate, the pilot has the same abilities as he always does in any GA aircraft.
+First of all if we are talking about an LSA airplane, a private rated airplane pilot can utilize his sport privileges to fly LSA airplanes by just hopping in and flying.
+(This would not be prudent considering the major differences involved in flying very light aircraft weighing a few hundred pounds versus aircraft weighing several thousand pounds).
+If the private pilot has a current medical certificate, the pilot is flying the LSA airplane with the same abilities that he always has in any GA aircraft.
 That is, he can fly in any airspace, he can fly at night, and he can fly above 10,000'msl.
 If he flies without a medical, then he is flying as a sport pilot, and must fly below 10,000' and only during the day.
-The same applies of course to the pilot with a sport rating.
-Nothing new so far, right?
+The same applies to the pilot with a sport airplane rating.

-Pilots can move between categories of aircraft (between airplanes and gliders for instance) in the LSA world without getting a new rating.
+However, pilots can move between categories of aircraft (between airplanes and gliders for instance) in the LSA world without getting a new rating.
 What is required instead is a proficiency check.
-For an airplane rated pilot to fly an LSA glider, he must get a GL2 Proficiency Check.
-The training is done with one certified flight instructor, and is tested and signed off by another flight instructor.
+For an airplane rated pilot to fly an LSA glider such as the Phoenix, he must get a GL2 Proficiency Check.
+The training is done with one certified flight instructor (CFIG), and is tested and signed off by another CFIG.
 No Examiner is required, although an Examiner can give the flight test as well.
-The airplane pilot is now flying as a sport pilot, with the sport pilot limitations.
+The airplane pilot would now be flying as a sport pilot, with the sport pilot limitations of no night flight allowed (you can only be airborne between sunrise and sunset) and no flight above 10,000'.
+Typically we do this for airplane pilots who have purchased a Phoenix and want to get more airtime in their plane before taking the glider checkride.

-the Phoenix is certified as an LSA Glider, so it can be flown with a glider rating.
-A pilot with at least a student glider rating can fly the Phoenix.
-Since it has an engine, a self-launch logbook endorsement is required.
-And since glider pilots are not limited to 10,000', they can take the Phoenix to 18,000', the floor of the Class A, or even higher in a wave window or box.
-And the Phoenix can go that high!
+Since the Phoenix is certified as a light sport glider, it is best flown with a glider rating because glider pilots are not limited to 10,000'; they can take the Phoenix to 18,000', or even higher in a wave window or box.
+And the Phoenix can go that high with or without the engine!
+Because it has an engine that can be used for take-off, a self-launch logbook endorsement is also required.

 Another interesting feature of the glider rating is that no medical, and no drivers license in the place of a medical is required.
 So the sport pilot rule about not flying if there has been a suspended or revoked medical certificate (in which case he would now be flying based on a drivers license) does not apply to glider pilots.